 Back up only InnoDB data and log files.
 All .frm files and files created by other storage engines are excluded.
 Typically used when no connection to mysqld is allowed or when there is no need to copy MyISAM or .frm files, for example, when you are sure there are no DDL changes during the backup.
-See Backing Up Only InnoDB Tables for instructions and examples.
+See Section 3.3.4.1, "Backing Up Some or All InnoDB Tables" for instructions and examples.